swilliams11/pivotal-apigee-service-broker-cicd/README.md

 * Then the script will ask for your Jenkins password.

 ### jenkins_build.sh script arguments
+This script is called by the `cf_deploy_app.sh` script.
+You can execute this script directly by including the following arguments.

 1. jenkinsdomain - domain name
 2. apigee_username - Apigee Edge username
 3. -k to ignore self-signed cert errors